 Project 3 CAM harmonisation proposal between Spain and Portugal (South) Description of the project Pilot testing of FG-NC on CAM: harmonisation of CAM and application of a joint mechanism at interconnection points between Spain and Portugal.
 Significant achievements and state of play The first application of this joint auction process took place between July and September 2012.
-The capacity was offered for the gas year running from 1 st Oct.
-2012 to 30 th Sep.2013.
+The capacity was offered for the gas year running from 1st Oct.
+2012 to 30th Sep.2013.
 The national regulations containing the basis of the procedure in Spain and Portugal and the Information Memorandum outlining the procedure had been previously approved in June.
 Some shippers were prequalified but no one qualified to participate neither in the firm yearly products auction nor in monthly products auction.
 Therefore, no firm capacity was allocated and no interruptible products auctions took place.
 During the last months of 2012, the results of this procedure were presented in IG and SG meetings and lessons learned were drawn.
 Two shippers sent their (confidential) comments on the development and results of the procedure.
-NRAs and TSOs have started to work on the definition of the features of the 2013 auction procedure, which will take place in June.
-Obstacles or delays in the implementation The first application of this procedure resulted in no capacity allocated due to the lack of interest or market participants given the current market context and perspectives for demand and for use of the interconnection Spain-Portugal.
-The only change foreseen so far in relation to 2012 is the allocation of quarterly products, instead of monthly ones.
-The tentative calendar for the auction process in 2013 was presented by TSOs to NRAs in the IG meeting of 27 February and communicated to stakeholders at the SG meeting of 30 April.
+The 2013 auction, aimed to allocate capacity from October 2013 to September 2014, has started on 3 June.
+At the last IG meeting of 19 June, TSOs presented the preliminary results of the prequalification phase, which ended on 7 June.
+Several shippers have been pre-qualified, the window to request yearly products started on 27 June and some capacity was sold as a yearly product.
+Obstacles or delays in the implementation No booking platform (IT system) is currently used.
+At the IG meeting of 19 June, TSOs agreed on the development of a detailed IT-system Implementation Plan during Q3 2013.
 Potential divergences with the related FG-NC Although the pilot project follows basically the CAM Network Code, some differences remain in the auction design and other less relevant aspects like the auction mechanism, due to the need to develop IT systems.
+Short-term products will be developed next year.

-Actions to overcome obstacles or delays, and potential divergences with the related FG-NC Even if no capacity was allocated in 2012, NRAs and operators deemed the exercise as useful to identify and implement the regulations that needed to be adapted, the documentation and processes that had to be developed and to raise awareness among shippers of the implications of the CAM NC.
+Actions to overcome obstacles or delays, and potential divergences with the related FG-NC The current divergences with the CAM NC will be overcome next year following the implementation of the SGRI CAM Roadmap and the platforms availability.
 Comments Future applications of the mechanism in the South Region will have the final CAM Network Code into account, specifically since an IT platform needs to be available in the region in 2014.
-Project 4 CAM harmonisation proposal in the whole South region (South)